March 1, 2022

 There is no better way to spend the weekend than exploring Virginia’s cider and brewery trails.
-The Commonwealth boasts some of the best craft cider and beer in the United States, and we want to take this opportunity to share some of our favorite spots with you.
+The Commonwealth boasts some of the best craft cider and beer in the United States.
+At HHHunt, we are all about lifestyle and with many of our homeowners and residents in Virginia, we want to share some of our favorite spots with you.

 Blue Ridge Cider Trail

 When it comes to exploring new craft cideries, a great place to start is the Blue Ridge Mountains.
 Not only will you be able to taste a variety of fresh and distinctive ciders, but you will also be able to take in the majestic surroundings.
 To begin, head over to Albemarle CiderWorks in North Garden.
 Founded in 2009, Albemarle CiderWorks offers 15 single varietals and blends, including the Harrison, offering a full-bodied taste and well-rounded finish.

 From there, head East to Castle Hill Cider in Keswick.
 Inspired by the historical roots of Castle Hill Estate and the first Albemarle Pippin apples grown there in 1777, Castle Hill Cider makers set out to create the highest quality Virginia cider season after season.

 Then, it’s time to head to Thomas Jefferson’s hometown of Charlottesville for Potter’s Craft Cider.
 A favorite among locals, Potter’s is committed to using only locally grown cider apples from orchards and farms around the Shenandoah Valley.
 That way you know exactly where their fruit comes from and which varietals will yield the best flavors, aromas, and tannins in our Virginia climate.